 As a basis for developing applications or solutions with a modular architecture, Hyperledger allows components such as consensus and membership services to be plug-and-play.

-Hyperledger borough is an acceptable smart contract machine.
+Hyperledger Burrow is an acceptable smart contract machine.
 On its release in December 2014, the first of its kind, the Borough provides a modular blockchain client, in which an approved smart contract interpreter created for the specification of the Ethereum Virtual Machine (EVM).

-Hyperledger indie is a distributed account, the purpose is designed for decentralized identification.
+Hyperledger Indy is a distributed account, the purpose is designed for decentralized identification.
 It provides tools, libraries, and reusable components for creating and using independent digital identities based on Blockchain or other distributed lasers for interactivity.

 Hyperledger also introduced tools to help enterprises around the world deliver on the promise of blockchain for more secure, more reliable, and more streamlined interactions.